jt2002/TD-Query/README.md

 # td-query

-The query.py is a Python script that issues a query on Treasure Data to retrieve the records.
-It utilizes Treasure Data's Python Client Library, and requires the user to specify database name and table name along with optional arguments, for example list of columns, timestamp, etc.
+The query.py is a Python script that issues a query to retrieve the records from Treasure Data.
+It utilizes Treasure Data's Python Client Library, and requires the user to specify database name and table name along with optional arguments.

 Please refer to the Help text for complete list of available arguments.